bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 7. The latest database schema is automatically written back to the code repository after applying changes.
 With this, the Dev team always has a copy of the latest schema.
 Furthermore, they can configure downstream pipelines based on the change of that latest schema.
 8. Confirm the migration and proceed to the corresponding application rollout.

 This workflow fits in nicely with the existing CI/CD process and is natural to the Developers.
-And if you are an acute reader, you may have already spotted the described steps above are a state-of-the-art implementation of the landmark article [Evolutionary Database Design](https://martinfowler.com/articles/evodb.html) written in 2016 by Martin Fowler.
+Acute readers may have already spotted the described steps are an implementation of the landmark article [Evolutionary Database Design](https://martinfowler.com/articles/evodb.html).

 Ready to taste this Database DevOps workflow yourself?
 Join our [Discord channel](https://discord.gg/6JYYBXvMDF) and share your experience.